 After all this, returning at around 4pm passengers can relax while sampling a malt whisky and take one last chance look back at the landscape leaving anybody with the longing to return to Britain’s last unspoiled wilderness: The North West Highlands.

-Our vessel is for private hire only and making things personal, we lead the way!
+Our vessel is for private & mixed group bookings and making things personal, we lead the way!
 Minch Adventures brings together people who enjoy sharing their sense of place with visitors by sharing traditional skills, local knowledge, storytelling and wildlife spotting.
 Our slow adventures have been hand crafted to offer unique experiences by working with carefully selected individuals and businesses.
 Our vessel is custom built for delivering authentic, vivid and unique experiences around the Knoydart & Glenelg peninsula, Skye including the small Isles Archipelago of Muck, Eigg, Rum and canna.